emilc97/Car-Simulation/README.txt

 None.
 Single-threaded application.

 [EXCEPTION HANDLING]
 The class Room constructor and member methods may throw and shall be put within try black to avoid call to std::terminate.
+The following scenarios will throw an exception:
+- A vehicle is constructed at a coordinate that is negative or outside of room.
+- A vehicle is constructed having an invalid direction.
+Valid (North - 'N', East - 'E', South - 'S', West - 'W')
+- If the initial position coordinates of the vehicle uses characters (e.g., 1 N, S 2)
+- If the room width or length is set by using a character (e.g., 10 N, N 11)